 This test is a relatively simple way to obtain a significant amount of information from an enlarged lymph node.
 In this test we use a small needle (similar to the one we use to give vaccines) and gently insert it into the enlarged lymph node.
 We aspirate some of the lymph node material and put it on a microscope slide.

 This ferret has a very large right submandibular lymph node.
 Do you see the needle on the left side of the picture that we are using to obtain the aspirate sample?
+It is super sharp, and is no more uncomfortable than getting a vaccine.

 The aspirated material is put on a microscope slide for analysis by a pathologist.
 They will put special stains on the material and carefully scrutinize it under the microscope.